hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 	**2018**

-	[Bharat Swachhta Kendra (BSK)][9] is a platform designed for the complete management of assembled plastics in [Plastic Waste Control Project (PWCP)][10].
-The main objective of BSK is to hand over the waste from the collected waste plastics to the waste plastics scavengers, to recycle the non-cost but recyclable waste plastics as per the capacity of BSK.

-	The goal (1) was to conduct surveys, meetings, selection process, risk assessment and local legal agreements with NGOs, shops, hospitals, colleges, schools, recyclers and waste pickers in each city for establishing the Swachhta Kendras and also for collection of waste.
+	The goal (1) was to conduct surveys, meetings, selection process, risk assessment and local legal agreements with NGOs, shops, hospitals, colleges, schools, recyclers and waste pickers in each city for establishing Swachhta Kendras (cleanliness centers) and also for collection of waste.
 This has been completed in 13 cities.

 	Formation of 2 to 3 Resident Welfare Associations (RWAs) in each Ward for awareness, sensitivity in monitoring/segregation of plastic waste followed up by regular meetings, fairs, exhibits, rallies within each RWAs and Wards.
 This has been done for 26 RWAs in 5 cities.